 It’s no secret: the medical field is growing and in need of more skilled workers.
 This is a great advantage for people interested in work that helps others with a bright career outlook.
 Medical assistants are needed in a variety of healthcare settings, such as hospitals, physician’s practices, nursing homes, clinics, chiropractic offices, laboratories, and more.
-With 29% more medical assistant jobs projected until 2026 by the Bureau of Labor Statistics, many are looking to hop on the Allied Health train and establish themselves in the field.
+With 18% more medical assistant jobs projected until 2030 by the Bureau of Labor Statistics, many are looking to hop on the Allied Health train and establish themselves in the field.
 Interested?
-Let’s dive into what medical assistants do from day-to-day, and see what types of folks do best in this line of work.
+Let’s dive into what medical assistants do from day-to-day and see what types of people do best in this line of work.

 Did you know that medical assistants wear many hats?
 Medical assistants fill two roles in a medical workplace environment, both as a healthcare profession and as an administrator.
 The two different sides of this medical coin mean the best person fit for the position is one who is friendly, warm, and trustworthy, but can also flip over to a more clinical, focused, and detail-oriented mindset in the matter of a moment.

 Get ready to help keep the office running!
 Medical assistants cover a range of duties, such as greeting patients, answering phones, making, cancelling, and rescheduling appointments, working as a liaison between insurance companies, imaging centers, and laboratories, ordering medical supplies and keeping track of inventory, updating patient charts, completing medical paperwork, keeping track of billing and bookkeeping, and more.
 This aspect of the job alone can help guarantee a boredom-free work environment with plenty of tasks to stay on top of.